Automated trading journal for Sierra Chart — track, analyze, and improve every trade

 A "SWITCH TO R" / "SWITCH TO $" toggle button switches the entire journal between two display modes:

-The toggle applies everywhere simultaneously — dashboard KPIs, equity curve axis, trade table columns, session stats, and Monte Carlo projections.
+The toggle applies everywhere simultaneously — dashboard KPIs, equity curve axis, trade table columns, session stats, Monte Carlo projections, and Gallery cards.

 | Standard | Micro | Tick Size | Tick Value |